Alec-Bailey/IncidentIQ-Data-Sync/README.md

 ```

 The sync may take a few minutes to complete, depending on the size of your inventory.
 This is mostly due to the time the API takes to respond to large requests.
+A slow connection to your database will also cause slower script execution.

 ## What can I sync?
 ---